Siroopfles/NovaPort/v5/README.md

 *   **ConPort as Central Hub:** All significant information is logged to ConPort, serving as the collective memory.
 *   **Explicit Documentation:** Processes (workflows) and decisions are explicitly documented.
 *   **Specialization:** Modes have clearly defined roles and responsibilities.
-*   **Definition of Done (DoD) / Definition of Ready (DoR):** Implicitly or explicitly used to ensure the quality of deliverables and readiness for subsequent phases.
+*   **Definition of Done (DoD) / Definition of Ready (DoR):** Implied or explicit principles used to ensure the quality of deliverables and readiness for subsequent phases.
+*   **Experimental Awareness:** Given the use of custom system prompts, users should be prepared for a higher degree of variability in mode behavior and may need to iterate on prompts or workflows more frequently.

 ## Session Management
 *   **Session Start:** Nova-Orchestrator executes `WF_ORCH_SESSION_STARTUP_AND_CONTEXT_RESUMPTION_001_v1.md`.
 This involves: